ihedvall/mdflib/README.md

 ## Summary

 The MDF library repository implements an interface against the ASAM Measurement Data File (MDF).
-It supports reading of MDF files version 3 and 4.
-The writing support is not finalized.
+It supports reading and writing of MDF files version 3 and 4.
 The release 2.0 of the project support reading and writing of MDF files up to version 4.2.

 The main project is a C++ static library and its used applications.